-- 1. Department for Education Advice on the admissions of summer born children -December 2014 - 2.
-Dorset County Council Guidance on the Placement of a Pupil Outside His or Her Normal Age Group - April 2014
+- Department for Education Advice on the admissions of summer born children -December 2014 - 2.
+Dorset County Council Guidance on the Placement of a Pupil Outside His or Her Normal Age Group April 2014

-Name of Child Date of Birth Name of School
+Name of Child Date of Birth

+Name of School -

-Having read both the Department for Education and Dorset County Council Guidance on summer born children I wish to delay entry into reception until September (Enter appropriate year).
+Having read both the Department for Education and l born children I wish to delay entry into reception until year). •